yuki-123/sample-work/README.md

 -Test.xml

 This program takes parameters from Test.xml file.
 To change browser, changes the browser parameter in Test.xml and run the test as TestNG test.
+Test result can be found under test-output/TestSuite folder.